zachporreca/zachporreca.github.io/_pages/research.md

 - "Revisiting Competition Among Pressure Groups for Political Influence"
 - "Traffic in Illicit Drug Markets: The Impact of the Kensington Initiative"
 - "Estimating the Demand for Illegal and Legal Substitute Goods" (with K. Reddig)
+- "Mask Mandates Increased Coid-19 Deaths in Kansas" (with B.McCannon and M. Wilson)
+- "Firearm Arrests and Criminal Deterrance"